limex/Alt-Up-MV3/README.md

-# Alt-Up-MV3
+# Alt+Up MV3

-This is a migration to Chrome Manifest V3 of the extenion Alt-Up from Daniel Forssten.
+This is a migration to Chrome Manifest V3 of the extenion Alt+Up from Daniel Forssten.
-The original Extension is here, already **not** available for install: https://chromewebstore.google.com/detail/alt+up/anfiimioedfkakckiolgkadafokljikc
+His original Extension is here, already **not** available for install: https://chromewebstore.google.com/detail/alt+up/anfiimioedfkakckiolgkadafokljikc

 # Install